MichalKala/Python_GUI_Calculator/README.md

 # Python_GUI_Calculator

-First real application - calculator
+This is my first "real" application - a simple GUI calculator

-It is not finished yet, looks pretty bad, but it works :) I started with simple operations, divide, multiply, plus and minus.

-I actually thought this will be piece of cake but figuring out the buttons became little bit challenging.

-I will continue to improve this app in next days.

-UPDATE 5.6.2020 - three new buttons added - Squared, Square root and Powered
+It was fun to code and I learned quite a lot of basic stuff while figuring out how to get all those buttons to do what I want.